 This insurance is similar to the malpractice insurance doctors hold.
 It covers you and limits your liability while you are in the process of doing your job.
 This is a type of insurance that is very often carried by consultants and independent contractors.

 Liability Insurance for Freelancers

 This is "slip and fall" insurance.
 That is, it's insurance that covers you were someone to be injured on your premises.
 Other scenarios include dog bites, etc. Obviously, if you're not having clients or subcontractors visit your house, this may not be an issue.
 However, bundling insurance policies can often lead to a significant discount.
 You'll want to be able to invite people to your house in a pinch, so do give this insurance a second look.

 Home Insurance for Freelancers

 If you write from a home office, consider checking in with your home insurance agent.
 Make sure your home insurance also covers your home office and the items inside it.
 Two laptops and a printer could cost up to $5,000 to replace were they damaged in a fire or lost in a robbery.
 Your insurance may require a rider or separate policy and you wouldn't want to find that out as you're recovering from a tragic event.
 If your home insurance doesn't cover you, evaluate the cost of contents insurance for what's in your office.

 Auto Insurance for Freelancers

 If you use your vehicle to visit clients, get to meetings, or do marketing tasks, check with your car insurance agent to make sure these uses are covered under your vehicle insurance.

 Business Interruption Insurance for Freelancers

-This kind of insurance ensures a consistent income were your business operations interrupted by some type of natural disaster.
+This kind of insurance ensures a consistent income if your business operations are interrupted by some type of natural disaster.
 Arrangements vary, but could save you lots of grief.